eddiejessup/porc/source/index.md

 err := c.Delete(collection, key)
 ```

 Deletes set the value of a key to a null object.
 Previous versions of an object are retrievable at its fully qualified 'ref' location.
+If the `purge` parameter is supplied the object and its `ref` history will be permanently deleted.

 ### HTTP Request